 Section 10: Building Barriers Statement Response Description A. The barriers that must be overcome to have all students Students need to come to school regulated and ready achieve proficiency above level 2 for grade level to learn.
 Smaller class sizes, additional time for math academic expectations on state assessment. instruction, leveled classes and continued math and reading intervention are needed to help aid learning.
-A behavior specialist is needed to help identified students obtain the social emotional skills needed to be successful in the academic environment.
-Increased special education funding to target our students with disabilities in which 77% of them are currently in level 1 on state assessments.
-In addition if bussing was moved closer than the 2.5 mile cutoff, this could potentially help with absenteeism.
+A behavior specialist is needed to help identified students obtain the social/emotional skills needed to be successful in the academic environment.
+Increased special education funding to target our students with disabilities of whom are currently underperforming on state assessments.
+In addition, if busing was moved closer than the 2.5-mile cutoff, this could potentially help with absenteeism.